chunhuiguo/Ebike_Retailers_IMS/README.md

 * Reporting & Analytics

 ## Architecture
-The system is implemented with Java SSH (Struts + Sprint + Hibernate) architecture, JSP, and Microsoft SQL Server.
+The system is implemented with Java SSH (Struts + Spring + Hibernate) framework, JSP, and Microsoft SQL Server.